HASHTECHVENTURES/aidea-digital-canvas/README.md

    Update the environment variables with your Supabase credentials.

 4. **Database Setup**
-   - Run the SQL scripts in the `supabase/` directory
+   - See `docs/sql/README.md` for database setup instructions
-   - Set up your database schema and sample data
+   - Run the SQL scripts in the `docs/sql/` directory

 5. **Start Development Server**
    ```bash